 Key Takeaways

-- Routine hearing tests are used to check a person’s vision for disease and damage.
+• Routine hearing tests check a person’s vision for disease and damage.

 What Are Hearing Tests?

-During a hearing test, you will have several physical examinations of your ears to diagnosis any signs of damage or ailments to your hearing.
-These will include visual examinations of the ear for damage and obstructions, as well as auditory tests to evaluate any hearing loss you may have suffered.
-If your hearing loss is being caused by excessive earwax plugging up your ear canal, your doctor can flush or vacuum out the earwax to restore your hearing.1mayoclinic.org, “Hearing loss“, Accessed November 11, 2021
+During a hearing test, you will have several physical examinations of your ears to diagnose any signs of damage or ailments to your hearing.
+These will include visual examinations of the ear for damage and obstructions and auditory tests to evaluate any hearing loss you may have suffered.
+If your hearing loss is caused by excessive earwax, your doctor can flush your ears to restore your hearing.1mayoclinic.org, “Hearing loss“, Accessed November 11, 2021

 Hearing Aids

-Your doctor may determine that you require hearing aids in order for you to hear clearly.
+Your doctor may determine that you require hearing aids for you to hear clearly.
 They will help you get fitted for hearing aids depending on the strength and size needed, such as:

 When receiving a hearing test, the doctor will determine if you need a new hearing aid prescription due to changes in your hearing.2mayoclinic.org, “Hearing aids“, Accessed November 11, 2021